 This all goes back to your fitness.
 I’m not someone who aims for massive size.
 I like to have the ideal frame for clothes to fit me like they should.
 That’s slightly wide shoulders, defined arms, and a chest and back that are muscular but not enormous.
 This way, my suits fit like a dream, my t-shirts are tight in all of the right places so as to flatter my look, and my pants fit like they should because my waist stays slim from the activity.

-I’m going to share with you an upper body workout today that works wonders if you stay dedicated.
+I’m going to share with you an upper body workout today that works wonders if you stay dedicated – almost as effective as the class of boxing near me I go for twice a week.
 It’s not going to make you the strongest or biggest guy in the gym, but it’s going to create a frame that will lead you to look your best when wearing clothes that fit properly.
 Here’s what to do:

 Perform two warm up sets of 10 reps with a lighter weight than you normally lift.
 The second warmup set should be a bit heavier than the first.
 Then, do 5 full sets of 8 reps.
 By the end, you should be struggling to finish that 7th and 8th rep, that’s how you know the weight is where it should be.
 If it’s easy, bump up the weight.